CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 "The door opens onto a five-foot-wide landing fifteen feet above a large cellar, with stone steps descending to the floor in two short flights.
 Another door stands beneath the stairs to the north.
 A large stone cistern occupies the western part of the room, whose walls are lined with kegs and barrels."

-This room is a spacious storage cellar, well-suited to the underhanded activities of the Redbrands.
-Although barrels contain fresh provisions, there is nothing in this room that suggests the Redbrands' presence.
+This room is a spacious storage cellar, well-suited to the underhanded activities of the Lavender Lancers.
+Although barrels contain fresh provisions, there is nothing in this room that suggests the Lavender Lancers' presence.

 The barrels house supplies like salted pork and beef, flour, sugar, apples, and ale.
-Vigilantly searching the barrels is a noisy endeavor that could alert the Redbrands in area 2.
+Vigilantly searching the barrels is a noisy endeavor that could alert the Lavender Lancers in area 2.

  **Cistern** : The rectangular cistern holds cold, fresh water, is 10 feet deep, and features a rim 2 feet higher than the surrounding floor.
 Drain pipes from the manor's roof provide the cistern with water.
 A waterproof satchel, hidden from plain sight underwater, is attached to a submerged rope along the south cistern wall.
 It can be discovered with a successful DC 15 Wisdom (Perception) check or by a character probing the cistern with a pole or jumping in.
 The satchel contains valuable items detailed in the "Treasure" section.

- **Secret Door** : A secret door can be found in the southwest corner of the room, as indicated on the Redbrand Hideout map.
+ **Secret Door** : A secret door can be found in the southwest corner of the room, as indicated on the Lavender Lancer Hideout map.

 **Developments**